How wise is doing your own therapy by writing and putting it online?

 System Building & Problem Solving

-I build systems to solve problems.
-It’s what I do & have done for as long as I can remember.
-When I learn about a new problem I can’t help but immediately start thinking through ways to tackle it.
-I think about the variables in play, the joints and how they pivot, the factors that cause it and how they could be stopped upstream, the immediate effects and ask myself what 2nd & 3rd order effects could be of whatever the hypothetical course of action is.
+When I learn about a problem I can’t help but think through ways to tackle it.
+I think about the variables in play, the joints and how they pivot, the factors that cause it and how they could be influenced, look at the downstream effects of hypothetical changes and ask myself what 2nd & 3rd order effects might be.

 But what if the system building is the problem?